 \subsection{Acknowledgements}

 The authors would like to thank Alexander Barvinok, Alessandro Chiodo, Hannah Markwig and Diane Maclagan for discussions relating to this work.
-The first author is grateful for support from Simons Collaboration Grant 420720 and NSF grant DMS - 2100962.
+We also thank the referee for their detailed comments and feedback that have improved the paper.
+The first author is grateful for support from Simons Collaboration Grant 420720 and NSF grant DMS-2100962.
 The second author acknowledges support provided by the EPSRC under grant EP/N004922/2, the UK Research and Innovation (UKRI) Talent and Research Stabilisation Fund, and the UKRI Future Leaders Fellowship MR/T01783X/1.
 The second and third authors would also like to thank the hospitality of Colorado State University during their visit.
 Lastly, all the authors would like to thank the Instituto Nacional de Matemática Pura e Aplicada (IMPA) for their hospitality; we discovered Theorem~\ref{thm:ClosedFormula} while participating in the conference ``ALGA XV.''